 Consequently, this is more likely to leave more of that product available for other people.

-Sounds good in theory, but it doesn’t hold true for very long, if at all.
+Sounds good in theory, but it doesn’t hold up to closer scrutiny.

 Because a price doesn’t convey the actual quantity of stock available.